carpentries-incubator/machine-learning-trees-python/_episodes/03-variance.md

 ## Overfitting

 Looking at the tree, we can see that there are some very specific rules.

+> ## Question
-Consider a patient aged 45 years with an acute physiology score of 100.
-From the top of the tree, we would work our way down:
+> a) Consider a patient aged 45 years with an acute physiology score of 100.
+Using the image of the tree, work through the nodes until your can make a prediction.
+What outcome does your model predict?
+> b) What is the gini impurity of the final node, and why?
+> c) Does the decision that led to this final node seem sensible to you?
+Why?
+> > ## Answer
+> > a) From the top of the tree, we would work our way down:
+> >

-- acutePhysiologyScore <= 78.5?
+> > - acutePhysiologyScore <= 78.5?
 No.
-- acutePhysiologyScore <= 104.5?
+> > - acutePhysiologyScore <= 104.5?
 Yes.
-- age <= 76.5?
+> > - age <= 76.5?
 Yes
-- age <= 55.5.
+> > - age <= 55.5.
 Yes.
-- acutePhysiologyScore <= 96.5?
+> > - acutePhysiologyScore <= 96.5?
 No.
+> >

-This leads us to our single node with a gini impurity of 0.
-Having an entire rule based upon this one observation seems silly, but it is perfectly logical at the moment.
+> > b) This leads us to our single node with a gini impurity of 0.
+The node contains a single class (i.e. it is completely "pure".).
+> > c) Having an entire rule based upon this one observation seems silly, but it is perfectly logical at the moment.
 The only objective the algorithm cares about is minimizing the gini impurity.
+> {: .solution}
+{: .challenge}

 Overfitting is a problem that occurs when our algorithm is too closely aligned to our training data.
 The result is that the model may not generalise well to "unseen" data, such as observations for new patients entering a critical care unit.
 This is where "pruning" comes in.